xiaokaizhou/dart-mcp/pkgs/dart_mcp/README.md

 implementations of methods, while others may just expose new methods that you can call.

-See the [client example](example/client.dart) for some example code.
+See the [client example](example/client.dart) for some basic example code, or the [dash client](example/dash_client.dart) for a more full featured client using Gemini.

 ### Connecting to Servers